 When a change is seen, the controller reads the new information and implements the procedure that fulfills the desired state.
 This can involve scaling an application up or down, adjusting endpoints, etc.

 The process that actually assigns workloads to specific nodes in the cluster is the scheduler.
-This is used to read in a service's operating requirements, analyze the current infrastructure environment, and place the work on an acceptable node or nodes.
+This service reads in a workload’s operating requirements, analyzes the current infrastructure environment, and places the work on an acceptable node or nodes.

-The scheduler is responsible for tracking resource utilization on each host to make sure that workloads are not scheduled in excess of the available resources.
-The scheduler must know the total resources available on each server, as well as the resources allocated to existing workloads assigned on each server.
+The scheduler is responsible for tracking available capacity on each host to make sure that workloads are not scheduled in excess of the available resources.
+The scheduler must know the total capacity as well as the resources already allocated to existing workloads on each server.

-In Kubernetes, servers that perform work are known as nodes.
-Node servers have a few requirements that are necessary to communicate with the master components, configure the networking for containers, and run the actual workloads assigned to them.
+In Kubernetes, servers that perform work by running containers are known as nodes.
+Node servers have a few requirements that are necessary for communicating with master components, configuring the container networking, and running the actual workloads assigned to them.

-docker service is used to run encapsulated application containers in a relatively isolated but lightweight operating environment.
-Each unit of work is, at its basic level, implemented as a series containers that must be deployed.
+The container runtime is responsible for starting and managing containers, applications encapsulated in a relatively isolated but lightweight operating environment.
+Each unit of work on the cluster is, at its basic level, implemented as one or more containers that must be deployed.
 The container runtime on each node is the component that finally runs the containers defined in the workloads submitted to the cluster.

 etcd store to read configuration details or write new values.